There are many types of arthritis, but for now let's discuss about osteoarthritis.

 Joints are where two bones meet.
 In any give joint (i.e. between two bones) there are cartilages, which are essentially soft bones that allow smoother movement with less impact.

 If you have arthritis, and unsure of what to do, we can help you.
-If you think "well nothing can reverse degeneration there is nothing else that can be done other than joint replacement", we would like you to have a chat with one of us, because that really doesn't have to be the case.
+If you think "well nothing can reverse degeneration there is nothing else that can be done other than joint replacement", we would like you to have a chat with one of us, because that doesn't always have to be the case.